Mister-Meeseeks/chef-one/README.md

 The command-line chef-client suffers from some annoying limitations, which makes the interface clunky.
 Among them:

 * No simple way to handle Berksfile dependencies.
-Requires separate Berkshelf commands.
+Requires parrallel invocation of Berkshelf commands and setup.
-* On a single chef-zero run, easiest way to use Berkshelf is to vendor, but that requires multiple commands to initialize and cleanup.
+* Berkshelf install doesn't work with chef-client.
+On a single chef-zero run, easiest way to use Berkshelf is to manually vendor.
+But that requires the user to manually setup and tear-down on each run in a tedious and error-prone way.
 * No support for the ./site-cookbooks, chef-repo application pattern.
 Chef-zero only recognizes cookbooks in an explicitly named cookbooks directory.
 * No support for standalone cookbooks.
 Leads to file-system boilerplate.
 Requires a cookbooks/ parent directory following the chef-repo pattern.